- Explore Marrakesh’s historic souks, palaces, and plazas

 |Day 7||Transfer to Zagora via Saghro Mountains & Draa River Valley||Zagora|

-And come dusk, you might follow your nose to the enticing smells that waft from food stalls in Jemaa el-Fna, the city's landmark plaza filled with markets, street food, and performers.
-Watch locals prepare authentic delicacies and taste the flavors of Marrakech as the sun goes down and the street performers come out to entertain.
+In the evening, head to Jemaa el-Fna, the city's landmark plaza filled with markets, street food, and performers.
+Watch locals prepare authentic delicacies and taste the flavors of Marrakesh as the sun goes down and the street performers come out to entertain.

 Day 3: Mountain Hike in Imlil & Lunch with a Local Family

-Day 4: Guided Hike in Imlil ValleyDiscover the incredible scenery of the Atlas Mountains and Mount Toubkal, which stands at 13,671 feet (4,167 m).
-With the help of a private hiking guide, you'll walk for about 3-4 hours within the Imlil Valley, meeting locals and learning about the area's history.
-Enjoy the scenery as you pass by forests, streams, and panoramic vistas.
-This easy hike will take you through a couple of traditional Berber villages, where you can sit with the locals and hear their stories.
+Today you'll soak up incredible views of the Atlas mountains and Mount Toubkal, which soars 13,671 feet (4,167 m) into the sky.
+With the help of a private guide, hike in the Imlil Valley, meeting locals and learn about the area's history.
+Enjoy the scenery as you pass forests and trek alongside streams, stopping at panoramic vistas along the way.
+The route will take you through Berber villages, where you can sit with the residents and hear their stories.